MAGMA: Inference and Prediction with Multi-Task Gaussian Processes

 \section{Abstract}

-We investigate the problem of multiple time series forecasting, with the objective to improve multiple-step-ahead predictions.
-We propose a multi-task Gaussian process framework to simultaneously model batches of individuals with a common mean function and a specific covariance structure.
-This common mean is defined as a Gaussian process for which the hyper-posterior distribution is tractable.
-Therefore an EM algorithm can be derived for simultaneous hyper-parameters optimisation and hyper-posterior computation.
-Unlike previous approaches in the literature, we account for uncertainty and handle uncommon grids of observations while maintaining explicit formulations, by modelling the mean process in a non-parametric probabilistic framework.
-We also provide predictive formulas integrating this common mean process.
-This approach greatly improves the predictive performance far from observations, where information shared across individuals provides a relevant prior mean.
-Our overall algorithm is called \textsc{Magma} (standing for Multi tAsk Gaussian processes with common MeAn), and publicly available as a R package.
+A novel multi-task Gaussian process (GP) framework is proposed, by using a common mean process for sharing information across tasks.
+In particular, we investigate the problem of time series forecasting, with the objective to improve multiple-step-ahead predictions.
+The common mean process is defined as a GP for which the hyper-posterior distribution is tractable.
+Therefore an EM algorithm is derived for handling both hyper-parameters optimisation and hyper-posterior computation.
+Unlike previous approaches in the literature, the model fully accounts for uncertainty and can handle irregular grids of observations while maintaining explicit formulations, by modelling the mean process in a unified GP framework.
+Predictive analytical equations are provided, integrating information shared across tasks through a relevant prior mean.
+This approach greatly improves the predictive performances, even far from observations, and may reduce significantly the computational complexity compared to traditional multi-task GP models.
+Our overall algorithm is called \textsc{Magma} (standing for Multi tAsk Gaussian processes with common MeAn).
 The quality of the mean process estimation, predictive performances, and comparisons to alternatives are assessed in various simulated scenarios and on real datasets.

 \textbf{Keywords:} Multi-task learning, Gaussian process, EM algorithm, Common mean process, Functional data analysis.